Deep-Commit/poai/README.md

 3. **Index selection**

-   * A VRF or simple hash selects a minibatch of K sample IDs from the encrypted dataset.
+   * A VRF or simple hash selects a minibatch of K sample IDs from the procedural dataset.

-4. **Fetch & decrypt**

-   * Records encrypted under AES-GCM with per-record keys derived from `epochKey`.
-   * Deterministic `mmapSlice` ➔ verify SHA-256 header ➔ `aesgcm.Open`.
+4. **Procedural data generation**

+   * Each record is generated on-the-fly by all nodes using a deterministic algorithm seeded from chain state (no encryption or decryption required).

 5. **Forward-pass & loss reduction**